conbojs/conbo/README.md

 Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model, plus simple view state management and ES2015/TypeScript decorators.

-ConboJS provides everything you need to start building modern, responsive single page applications (SPA), widgets and media players, and is a fantastic way to add models, controller and services to projects using third party view frameworks like [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/), [three.js](https://www.threejs.org) and [React](https://github.com/mesmotronic/conbo-example-react), or server-side applications using Node.js.
+ConboJS provides everything you need to start building modern, responsive single page applications (SPA), widgets and media players, and is a fantastic way to add models, controllers and services to projects using third party view frameworks like [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/), [three.js](https://www.threejs.org) and [React](https://github.com/mesmotronic/conbo-example-react), or server-side applications using Node.js.

 ConboJS requires no special IDEs, compilers or transpilers, it just makes regular JavaScript nicer.
 So at less than 20KB minified and gzipped, what's not to like?